Strategic Planning Facilitators

-Strengths Weaknesses Opportunities and Threats or SWOT analysis may be one of the oldest tools in the book.
-But, it still brings results if it is done right.
+The SWOT analysis may be one of the oldest tools in the book, but it still brings results if it is done right.
 Unfortunately, this is often not the case.

-Meeting Facilitators International has facilitated hundreds of SWOTs as part of a Strategic Planning process.
+Meeting Facilitators International has facilitated hundreds of SWOT workshops.
 We find that by making some changes to how the analysis is done, we can make this old standby even better.

 In this article we describe some common problems we see in client SWOTs.
-We then describe how to lead or facilitate a SWOT Analysis workshop or meeting.
+We then describe how to facilitate a SWOT Analysis workshop or meeting.

 We see five common problems when we review a client’s previous SWOT.